RainHaven/iron-seo/README.md

 $ meteor add rainhaven:iron-seo
 ```

+## Iron SEO with Spiderable

+To really make your site search engine friendly, the spiderable package needs to be installed in your app.
+You can learn more about spiderable [here](https://atmospherejs.com/meteor/spiderable)

+Note: If you're not using meteor deploy, you'll also want ensure that phantomjs is installed on your server.

 ## Title Tag

 The title tag can be set by defining a title property on your route controller, and setting it to either a string or a function that returns a string.